SumoLogic/sumologic-documentation/docs/cse/administration/onboarding-checklist-cse.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

 This article provides a high-level checklist of onboarding tasks and best practices for Cloud SIEM Enterprise (CSE) administrators.

+## Onboard with Professional Services

-Sumo Logic also offers a complete CSE Quickstart package through the Professional Services team that covers these checklist items as well other configurations not listed here.
+Ask your Sumo Logic account representative to engage the Professional Services team to guide you through the onboarding tasks described in this article.
+Sumo Logic offers a complete Quickstart package through the Professional Services team that covers these tasks, as well as other configurations not listed here.
+While you can perform some of the tasks in this checklist on your own, many require Professional Services.
+We provide this article as a convenience to help you keep track of your work as you onboard to Cloud SIEM.

 ## Initial setup

-Perform the tasks in the following sections to do initial setup of your Cloud SIEM environment.
+Work with Professional Services to perform the tasks in the following sections to do initial setup of your Cloud SIEM environment.

 ### Provision Cloud SIEM